EnricoPicci/git-metrics/src/git-cloc-functions/README.md

 The functions of this library calculate the code turnover, i.e. the total amount of lines of code changed, added or modified in a certain period.

 code-turnover can be considered a proxy of the work performed on a certain code base in a certain period.

+# core of the module
+The core of the module is in the [cloc-diff-commit](./cloc-diff-commit.ts) file.